 About Slovenia Self Drive no.3

-Explore Slovenia's fabulous countryside combined with sampling incredible local produce.
-A little off the beaten track but always staying in small hotels with excellent culinary credentials.
+Explore Slovenia's fabulous countryside and sample incredible local produce!
+A little off the beaten track but staying in small hotels with excellent culinary credentials.

 Activity code: SLFD03

 START / FINISH - Ljubljana (or Pula)

 This itinerary is our suggested fly-drive holiday for a tour of Slovenia that concentrates on offering some excellent food and wine tasting experiences.
 Starting in the capital, Ljubljana, the route includes National Parks, historic towns, wine regions, mountain passes, beautiful islands and much more.
 This is designed as a circuit from Ljubljana so you can travel out via the Loggar Valley and back directly from the coast or vice versa.
 It is easily extended by adding nights in some or all locations or, of course, travelling a little further into Croatia to also visit Istria or Zagreb and Plitvice Lakes National Park.

 This holiday has a tried and trusted recommended route with our personal suggestions for sightseeing included with your final travel documents but you are free to explore or relax as much as you like within the overall structure of the itinerary.
 Driving conditions are excellent with the new highway* from the capital to the coast cutting down on travel times but also freeing up space on minor roads so drivers can choose between peaceful scenic routes or speedier alternatives to make the most of time away from home.